yancouto/functional/README.md

 For audio, you need openal and libsndfile.
 On Ubuntu-like, try:
 - `sudo apt-get install libopenal-dev libsndfile1-dev`

+### Mac

+For ears, install:
+- `brew install openal-soft libsndfile`

+And set `PKG_CONFIG_PATH` as specified in the install hints.

+To publish package, you need to copy the libsndfile and libopenal dylibs.

 ## How to run
 ```
 cargo run